gauravsars/chat-application/README.md

 ## Scaling Considerations

+For 1000 to 10000 users with 10k-20k messages per day single web socket server is more then sufficient which is the scope of this chat application.
+For Upto 10K users (assuming sending 50k messages per day) , single web socket node server will be sufficient handle this much amount of load.

+Also Database Postgreql Would be sufficient to store these many messages.
+However if app is serving 10k messages per day then after some days say 1 month , we can transfer the data into historical_messages table.
+When traffic goes large , say 50k messages are exchanged per day.
+Then we can consider adding load-balancer and should consider multi node web socket server.

 Introduction of load balancer for directing traffic to multiple web socket server nodes

 <img width="629" height="278" alt="image" src="https://github.com/user-attachments/assets/9dd8917c-1305-4538-a2aa-40c08e47c223" />